rcatullo/personal-website/README.md

-# Ryan's Personal Website
+# Ryan Catullo | Personal Website

-This is my personal website and porfolio build from a react app template I found on Vercel.
-I have added support for the following features.
+This is my personal website and porfolio build from a React app template and hosted on Vercel.
+Features include

-- Custom MDX with LaTeX formatting
+- Custom MDX with LaTeX formatting, embedded Quiver commutative diagrams
 - Blog and Projects Pages
 - Optimized for SEO (sitemap, robots, JSON-LD schema)
 - RSS Feed